Consistent Flag Codes: Some families of consistent flag codes

-As a consequence, and by means of Theorem \ref{theo: caracterización coherente}, we obtain the next corollary. \begin{corollary} Disjoint projected-equidistant flag codes are coherent. \end{corollary}
+As a consequence, and by means of Theorem \ref{theo: caracterización consistente}, we obtain the next corollary. \begin{Corollary} Disjoint projected-equidistant flag codes are consistent. \end{Corollary}

-\begin{remark} Observe that if $\cC\subseteq\cF_q(\type, n)$ is a projected-equidistant flag code, then there exist integers $c_1, \dots, c_r$ such that every projected code $\cC_i$ is an equidistant $c_i$-intersecting constant dimension code in $\cG_q(t_i, n)$.
-Moreover, if $\cC$ is disjoint, by means of the previous corollary, it is coherent.
-In this case, the sequence $(c_1, \dots, c_r)$ is precisely the type vector of the minimum distance intersection code defined as in (\ref{eq: minimum distance intersection code}) associated to the coherent flag code $\cC$. \end{remark}
+\begin{Remark} Observe that if $\cC\subseteq\cF_q(\type, n)$ is a projected-equidistant flag code, then there exist integers $c_1, \dots, c_r$ such that every projected code $\cC_i$ is an equidistant $c_i$-intersecting constant dimension code in $\cG_q(t_i, n)$.
+Moreover, if $\cC$ is disjoint, by means of the previous corollary, it is consistent.
+In this case, the sequence $(c_1, \dots, c_r)$ is precisely the type vector of the minimum distance intersection code defined as in (\ref{eq: minimum distance intersection code}) associated to the consistent flag code $\cC$. \end{Remark}

-According to these two results, it is clear that disjoint projected-equidistant flag codes are equidistant and coherent.
-In the next result, we prove that they are exactly the only codes that can be equidistant and coherent simultaneously. \begin{theorem} A coherent flag code is equidistant if, and only if, it is projected-equidistant. \end{theorem} \begin{proof} The ``if'' part is consequence of Proposition \ref{prop: disjoint proj-equid are equid}.
-For the ``only if'' part, assume that $\cC$ is a coherent and equidistant flag code.
+According to these two results, it is clear that disjoint projected-equidistant flag codes are equidistant and consistent.
+In the next result, we prove that they are exactly the only codes that can be equidistant and consistent simultaneously. \begin{Theorem} A consistent flag code is equidistant if, and only if, it is projected-equidistant. \end{Theorem} \begin{proof} The ``if'' part is consequence of Proposition \ref{prop: disjoint proj-equid are equid}.
+For the ``only if'' part, assume that $\cC$ is a consistent and equidistant flag code.
 Let us see that, under these two conditions, every projected code is equidistant.
 In case $\cC$ contains a single flag, it is clear that every projected code is equidistant (with distance equal to zero).